xpipe-io/xpipe/CONTRIBUTING.md

   This mainly concerns API classes not a lot of implementation.
 - [beacon](beacon) - The XPipe beacon component is responsible for handling all communications between the XPipe daemon and the client applications, for example APIs and the CLI
-- [app](app) - Contains the XPipe daemon implementation, the XPipe desktop application, and an API to create all different kinds of extensions for the XPipe platform
+- [app](app) - Contains the XPipe daemon implementation and the XPipe desktop application
 - [dist](dist) - Tools to create a distributable package of XPipe
 - [ext](ext) - Available XPipe extensions.
 Essentially every concrete feature implementation is implemented as an extension